 Church Publishing has spent the past several weeks editing the fifth edition of Freedom Incorporated for re-release.
-The company produces books, we’d like to outsource our editing so we’re searching for someone who can put words in our mouth.
-If you know someone with a mastery of the English language we want to hear from them!
+The Company produces books, we’d like to outsource our editing so we’re searching for someone who can put words into our mouth.
+If you know someone with a mastery of the English language we’d like to hear from them!

 The fifth edition of Freedom Incorporated is being re-designed for readability.
 We’ve added ten percent to the body and taken five away, fifteen percent of the novel employs new wording.
-It’s such a significant change that we plan to assign a new ISBN.
+It’s such a significant change we plan on assigning a new ISBN.
 We’ve also added table of contents hyperlinks, new front matter, and an author bio for author Cosmo Starlight.
 That, plus we’ve written a dream Noodle had to highlight his motivation for driving to President’s Compound (when he was followed by Arabian Knights).
-We may add more deleted scenes, so to speak, but we haven’t yet worked them in.
+We may add more deleted scenes, so to speak, but haven’t yet worked them in.

 Of course, smashwords customers who’ve already purchased Freedom Incorporated will be able to access this enhanced fifth edition epbulication.
 After purchasing Freedom Inc. using etailers such as iBookstore and others, availability of updated versions varies by store policy.
 Until then, check out this alternative cover posted below.
 Spoiler Alert!
 The remainder of this post reveals plot lines.
 Purchase a 4th edition copy of Freedom Incorporated by Cosmo Starlight now!
 The 5th edition is coming soon!